-Doing so empowers you with more information so you can provide potential customers with an experience specifically tailored to their needs.
+Creating a lightbox pop-up form supplies you with more information about your leads so you can provide potential customers with an experience specifically tailored to their needs.
 You can also segment them in your CRM based on the information they share with you and customize the follow-up communications they receive depending on their responses.

 You’ll want to carefully consider what fields to add on your forms.
 Keep in mind that too many fields may turn off potential leads, while too few fields may not provide enough information to have a productive call or demo with them.

 If you’re worried that your leads won’t be willing to give you all the info you need on the form, you can split the form into multiple steps by setting another lightbox as the “thank you” page that pops up right after they complete the first form.
 This helps to increase conversions by asking for only their basic info upfront and then asking for more later on following the diversion of the “thank you” page.
 Even if a lead doesn’t fill out step two, you’ll still get all the critical information from step one (such as contact info).

 3. Improve your follow-up process